What is peer-to-peer (P2P) lending?

 For investors, lending to businesses tends to pay the highest rates of return.
 That's because they come with the biggest risk of default, so interest rates are higher to compensate you for taking that additional risk.

-Some sites, like Funding Circle allow you to choose companies that are lower risk, or have a mix of companies with different risk levels.
+Some sites allow you to choose options that are lower risk, or have a mix of borrowers with different risk levels.
 The latter pays a higher rate of return, but will have a higher 'bad debt' rate - which means more business will fail to pay back what you've lent them.

 At the racier end, there are business peer-to-peer lenders that offer annual rates of return in the double digits but proceed with caution here.
 These are likely to be lending to companies that are very high risk, and have had trouble borrowing from traditional sources.